TomasPedreira/tese_ws/README.md

 - **GPS sensor**

 ### Novamob
 Novamob is a small 4 wheel drive custom robot designed for indoor environments.
-This is not the focus of this thesis ad is a result of a previous project developed in the original repo.
+This is not the focus of this thesis and is a result of a previous project developed in the original repo.

 ## Launch files